 44. DeLay embarks on political career

-U.S. Majority House Whip Tom DeLay was a PMP when he was elected to the Texas House of Representatives in 1978.
-In 1984, he moved to the U.S. House of Representatives, taking several active and high-profile leadership roles.
+U.S. Majority House Whip Tom DeLay owned Albo Pest Control when he was elected to the Texas House of Representatives in 1978.
+In 1984, nicknamed “The Exterminator,” he moved to the U.S. House of Representatives, taking several active and high-profile leadership roles.

 45. FIFRA amended again

 The 1978 amendment gave states broader authority and responsibility for registering pesticides.
 States automatically have authority to register pesticides for use within the state for special load needs.
 Previously, states had registration authority only with approval of the EPA.